What is Blockchain? What is it Used For?

 Private Blockchains: Contrarily, only a small number of users may access private blockchains, and a central authority manages the consensus mechanism.

-Due to this, private blockchains are less decentralised than public ones, but they can still be very efficient and safe.
+Due to this, private DLT are less decentralised than public ones, but they can still be very efficient and safe.
 Private blockchains are frequently utilised for business applications where data security and privacy are top priorities.

 In contrast to typical banking systems, which might take days to execute transactions, private blockchains can be extremely efficient, processing transactions in real time.